naninovel/docs/docs/guide/getting-started.md

 While you can create multiple independent background actors, in a typical VN game you'll usually use just one and transition it to different appearances.
 To simplify the routine, a `MainBackground` actor is added to the background actors list by default and you don't have to specify the ID every time to change its appearance in naninovel scripts.

-Add sprite background in the same way you’ve added a character: using editor GUI `Naninovel -> Resources -> Backgrounds` (`MainBackground` actor will be chosen automatically) or place the appearance sprites under a `Resources/Backgrounds/MainBackground` folder.
+Add background sprites via `Naninovel -> Resources -> Backgrounds` menu. `MainBackground` record will open automatically, but you can still return to the actors list and create others, if you wish.

 ![Add Background](https://i.gyazo.com/98e88780625c7f2e1ef88db7ef10d1f4.png)